Dora Jar: Artistry

-Jar lives in Silver Lake, Los Angeles.
-She said, "everything from my childhood is a reference point" in regards to her musical influences.
-She grew up around musical theater (due to her mother), particularly Stephen Sondheim, a "staple in my sound".
-Her mother acted in theater and her father often whistled Puccini and Madama Butterfly.
-He "doesn't like music which is not the Beatles, opera, or jazz." she says.
-He would play the Beatles in the car; Jar praised the band's "confidence in the nonsensical".
+Regarding influences, Jar said "everything from my childhood is a reference point".
+Her mother, a stage actress, would sing show tunes around the house while her father often whistled Puccini and Madama Butterfly; Jar called the musical theater she grew up around, particularly Stephen Sondheim, a "staple in my sound".
+Meanwhile, her father would play The Beatles in the car; Jar praised the band's "confidence in the nonsensical".

-Outkast's ATLiens (1996) was the first album Jar purchased and her first live music experience was a Foo Fighters concert.
+Outkast's ATLiens (1996) was the first album Jar purchased, while her first live music experience was a Foo Fighters concert.
 She cited a particular love for the latter's In Your Honor (2005) album and learned guitar playing their songs.
-Her mother liked to play Sondheim musicals and to sing show tunes around the house.
-She calls meeting Dave Grohl a "solidifying moment."
-She remembers "obsessing over" Gwen Stefani, Foo Fighters, and Mary J. Blige.
+She called meeting Dave Grohl a "solidifying moment."
+In addition, she remembers "obsessing over" Gwen Stefani and Mary J. Blige.

 Wheatus and Elton John have shouted her out.
 John played "Scab Song" on his radio show and is a "hero to our family."
 John used to fund a scholarship at the Bridge School in Hillsborough, California, which her older sister attended and a family friend's son used to receive annual Christmas cards from Elton John.
 Some of her industry friends are Arlo Parks, Remi Wolf, Billie Eilish, and Ashnikko.
-A number of musicians including Conan Gray and Remi Wolf cite Jar as a prominent influence in their work.
+A number of musicians such as Conan Gray and Remi Wolf cite Jar as a prominent influence in their work.